Climate and Average Weather Year Round in Callao Peru

 Callao experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 4.1 months, from December 20 to April 23, during which time the comfort level is muggy, oppressive, or miserable at least 22% of the time.
-The muggiest day of the year is February 13, with muggy conditions 86% of the time.
+The month with the most muggy days in Callao is February, with 23.9 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.